dustydevelops/SocialWizard/README.md

 -----------------------------------------
 # Safari web broswer
-if you cant get safari, you will have to go through this script and change the word
-"Safari" to your browswer.
-might not work right after though.
+if you cant get safari, you will have to go through all of the  scripts and change the word "Safari" to your browswer. might not work right after though.
 # python3.8.x